slazav/mapsoft2/modules/geo_data/Formats.md

 ----------
 ## GPX format

-Mapsoft2 supports reading and writing KML files (tracks and waypoints).
+Mapsoft2 supports reading and writing GPX files (tracks and waypoints).

 For waypoints all mandatory